 Economic Damages for Personal Injury Settlements

 A victim may also receive compensation for future medical expenses.
 Independent expert testimonies are typically required to prove that future medical care is needed.
 When injury victims suffer disabling injuries, expert testimony can also be used to determine how much victims are owed for lost future income when they are no longer able to work.
-Victims can also receive compensation for reduced future income if they can no longer work as many hours or can no longer do the same type of work as before the accident because of their injuries.
+Victims can also receive compensation for reduced future income, if they can no longer work as many hours or can no longer do the same type of work as before the accident because of their injuries.

 There is no cap on economic damages in personal injury cases, provided the plaintiff can present evidence of their expenses.
 Medical records, medical bills, expense receipts, and pay stubs can support the value of your personal injury claim.
+A skilled personal injury attorney can also help you keep track of these expenses and calculate estimated future expenses.

 Non-Economic Damages for Personal Injury Settlements

 There is no cap on non-economic damages in personal injury cases in South Carolina, except for in medical malpractice cases.
 Examples of non-economic damages can include physical pain, emotional distress, reputation loss, and reduced quality of life.
+Non-economic damages are often referred to as “pain and suffering” in personal injury cases.

 Punitive Damages for Personal Injury Settlements